 - 78% of the UK public think that freelancing and flexible working help promote a good work/life balance

 - 72% think freelancing has a positive effect on family life

 In 90% of cases as a freelancer, you will work twice as much than in “normal work” to earn the same money.
 Unless you already have experience, connections and knowledge of your niche.
 But if you do not, then there is a long way behind you during which you will probably keep asking yourself “why do I do this instead of going to “normal work.”

 Perhaps think that you do not have to learn dumb things will give you some peace.

 Nobody will ask me to learn what I do not want to

-Even if the cloudy day will come, will be dark, rainy, and then the boss will come to tell you to retrain because from tomorrow he no longer needs a programmer, but a wall painter, then what?
+Even if the cloudy day comes, will be dark, rainy, and then the boss will tell you to retrain because from tomorrow he no longer needs a programmer, but a wall painter, then what?
 You can say that the only brush you used is this one in Photoshop and you’re going to another job where you’ll be a programmer again.

 The position of the freelancer looks quite different.
 Are you a good graphics or designer?
 Heh, cool, but you can leave the graphics for now.
-Today you buy 5 books about marketing, customers, negotiations and you are wrapped up for the next week.
+Today you buy five books about marketing, customers, negotiations and you are wrapped up for the next week.
 Later you have to take care of paper, learn how to issue invoices, pay tax.
-This is not even the top of the iceberg … still sounds so good?
+This is not even the top of the iceberg… still sounds so good?